scverse/scvi-tools/docs/faq.md

     the softplus for more stability.
 - **Adversarial training**: For models with adversarial training (_e.g._ totalVI), consider turning off the component to see if the issue is resolved.
 - **Using SaveCheckpoint Callback**: Starting v1.3.0, we added the on_exception option to the callback, that in case of model error exception during training, will save the best model up to this point.
 The user will be able to load it back and continue the analysis.
+Obviously, failing for the first few epochs probably means basic issues with model.